linkdesu/ckb-env/README.md

 ### Permission Problems

-The service ckb-node and ckb-indexer will run as the user **ckb(1000:1000)** in container, so when the `permission denied` error occurs, you have two ways to make everything works:
+The service ckb-node will run as the user **ckb(1000:1000)** in container, so when the `permission denied` error occurs, you have two ways to make everything works:

 - The first way is run the services as user 1000:1000 which means the id and group of the user is 1000, and ensure the path to the project directory is writable by user(1000:1000), the user's name do not have to be ckb;
 - The second way is run the services as root, in this way you need to uncomment the `# user: root` line in `compose.yaml` ;